 Being the pattern seeking story telling creatures that people are ( ref 4) there are bound to be speculations as to why/how this purported gender difference could occur.
 Here is one such such speculation found in a 2011 article by Wilhelm ( ref 3).
 The authors compared male and female non elite runners and found that the men has subtle changes in diastolic function, slightly large left atria ,changes in heart rate variability and higher BP during exercise, a constellation of findings arguably making male runners, holding training levels constant, more at risk for AF and in fact 4 of the 70 men studied did have episodes of paroxysmal AF.

-How to determine where moderate ends and excessive begins either with group data on for an individual is the problem.
+How to determine where moderate ( and allegedly therefore benefit) ends and excessive ( and allegedly therefore harm) begins either with group data or for an individual is the problem, one that I suspect is not solvable.

 1. Aizer,a et al. Atrial fibrillation is association with different levels of exercise at different ages in men.
 Heart 2014;100, 1037-1042.